What is Sociology?

 Sociology graduates find that their broad training and appreciation of how society and people work means they can thrive in careers in the media, journalism, consulting, academia and teaching, policy analysis, non-governmental organisations, management, and advisory roles in the public service.
 Graduates are working for organisations as diverse as Goodbody Stockbrokers, the ESRI, the European Parliament, Citibank, RTÉ, Google, the Department of Foreign Affairs and Enterprise Ireland.

 Your degree and what you’ll study

-Sociology teaching in the first and second years emphasises the understanding of the basic principles of sociology and the acquisition of both quantitative and qualitative research skills necessary for more in-depth study.
+Sociology teaching in the first and second years emphasises the understanding of the basic principles of sociology and the acquisition of both quantitative and qualitative research skills necessary for in-depth study.
 In first year, you are introduced to the distinctive questions that sociologists ask about human society, and the theories and concepts used in the search for answers.
-You have approximately 6 hours of lectures and 3 hours of tutorials per week in Sociology.
+You have approximately six hours of lectures and three hours of tutorials per week in Sociology.